bbulkow/FastLED-idf/README.md

 This port of FastLED 3.3 runs under the 4.x ESP-IDF development environment.
 Enjoy.

-HUGE UPDATE July 18, 2020.
-I have ported over Sam Guyer's branch, and now I can do network traffic without having glitches.
-This is a MASSIVE IMPROVEMENT and you owe Sam huge props.
+MASSIVE UPDATE Sept 4, 2020.
+Even after porting Sam Guyer's branch in July, I still had a huge amount of visual artifacts.
+I've done a huge analysis and have licked the issue to my satisfaction, and can say the system simply doesn't glitch.

+There are some new tunables, and if you're also fighting glitches, you need to read `components/FastLED-idf/ESP-IDF.md`.

 Note you must use the ESP-IDF environment, and the ESP-IDF build system.
 That's how the paths and whatnot are created.